-While the idea of the company and the work behind the organic, non-GMO, and the sustainable farm began beforehand, Herb Pharm “officially came to life in 1979 when the [founders, Ed Smith and Sara Katz,] moved to a wooded community of herb-enthusiasts in southern Oregon’s Josephine County.”
+While the idea of the company and the work behind the organic, non-GMO, and sustainable farm began beforehand, Herb Pharm “officially came to life in 1979 when the [founders, Ed Smith and Sara Katz,] moved to a wooded community of herb-enthusiasts in southern Oregon’s Josephine County.”
 It’s here that Ed and Sara began their practices of “wildcrafting in the hills around the town, relying on their books to help them identify herbs and teach them how to revive traditional methods of herbalism.”

-Herb Pharm works hard and is proud to offer a wide variety of herbal products that are certified USDA organic, that follows the Good Manufacturing Practices of the FDA, and are non-GMO.
+Herb Pharm works hard and is proud to offer a wide variety of herbal products that are certified USDA organic, follow the Good Manufacturing Practices of the FDA, and are non-GMO.
 On top of that, their products are gluten-free and vegan, making them available to a wider variety of consumers.

-Plus, Herb Pharm offers their products at affordable prices such as this one-ounce Herb Pharm Certified Organic Ginger Liquid Extract for $11.99, this one-ounce Herb Pharm Certified Organic Black Haw Liquid Extract for $13.24, or this one-ounce Herb Pharm Certified Organic Valerian Root Liquid Extract for $13.05.
+Plus, Herb Pharm offers their products at affordable prices, such as this one-ounce Herb Pharm Certified Organic Ginger Liquid Extract for $11.99, this one-ounce Herb Pharm Certified Organic Black Haw Liquid Extract for $13.24, or this one-ounce Herb Pharm Certified Organic Valerian Root Liquid Extract for $13.05.

 2. HealthForce SuperFoods

 HealthForce SuperFoods Elixir of The Lake Powder/Amazon.com